Accusations fly in Bulgaria’s murky bank run

 As the problems at Corpbank gathered pace, regional branch managers phoned Sofia headquarters worried about large withdrawals, according to the bank employee.
 Depositors, some of them in tears, were desperate to take out their savings, as were some state companies.

 By June 20, more than a fifth of the bank's assets had been withdrawn.
-That’s when the central bank acted, temporarily nationalising Corpbank.
+That’s when the central bank acted, temporarily nationalizing Corpbank.

 In the days after the rescue, Bulgarian officials went on a scheduled visit to London as part of a European road show to drum up investment in a 1.5 billion euro bond.
 One or two investors at the meeting in the heart of London’s financial district, asked about the run on Corpbank.